Miracle Cure (novel)

-Miracle Cure is the second novel by American crime writer, Harlan Coben.
-The novel was first published in 1991, and is currently out of print.
+Miracle Cure is the second novel by American crime writer Harlan Coben.
+It was first published in 1991, and was reissued by Signet in 2011.

 Plot summary

 The plot concerns a clinic that treats people with AIDS.
-Just as the scientists working there are on the brink of a breakthrough they create a cure for the disease, one of them dies.
-Initially it looks like suicide but after a journalist investigates, she finds that it is murder, and there is a killer targeting the patients of the clinic as well.
+Just as the scientists working there are on the brink of a breakthrough in curing the disease, one of them dies.
+Initially it looks like suicide, but when a journalist investigates, she finds that it is murder.
+There is a killer targeting the patients of the clinic as well.